matiaslopezd/XDebugger/README.md

 ## `datatypes` Not tested yet!! :heavy_exclamation_mark:

-Define allowED data type of log value.
+Define allowed data type of log value.

 Not tested with functions or other data type.